Salman Al-Faraj

-Salman Mohammed Mohammed Al-Faraj (سَلْمَان مُحَمَّد مُحَمَّد الْفَرَج; born 1 August 1989) is a Saudi Arabian professional footballer who plays as a midfielder and captains both Saudi Professional League club Al-Hilal and the Saudi Arabia national team.
+Salman Mohammed Mohammed Al-Faraj (سَلْمَان مُحَمَّد مُحَمَّد الْفَرَج; born 1 August 1989) is a Saudi Arabian professional footballer who plays as a midfielder for Saudi Pro League club Neom.

 Club career

+Al Hilal

-He is one-club man of Al Hilal.
+Al-Faraj was a one-club man of Al Nassr.

+Neom

+On July 28, 2024, Al-Faraj completed his transfer to Neom, a team in the Saudi First Division League.

 International career

-Salman's first match with his national team was against Congo in an international friendly at Prince Abdullah bin Jalawi Stadium in al-Hasa, Saudi Arabia on 14 October 2012.
+Al-Faraj's first match with his national team was against Congo in an international friendly at Prince Abdullah bin Jalawi Stadium in al-Hasa, Saudi Arabia on 14 October 2012.
 The match ended in a 3–2 win.
+In December 2014, he was named in the Saudi squad for the 2015 AFC Asian Cup in Australia.

 Salman's first goal with his national team was against Timor-Leste during the second round of the 2018 World Cup qualifiers at King Abdullah Sports City, in Jeddah, Saudi Arabia on 3 September 2015.
 The match ended in a 7–0 win.

-In May 2018, he was named in Saudi Arabia’s preliminary squad for the 2018 World Cup in Russia.
-On 4 June, Salman included in 23-man squad for the World Cup.
+In May 2018, he was named in Saudi Arabia's preliminary squad for the 2018 World Cup in Russia.
+On 4 June, Salman was included in 23-man squad for the World Cup.
 On 25 June, Salman scored the equalizing goal and his first ever World Cup goal from the penalty kick in a 2–1 victory over Egypt in their last group stage match of the tournament; it was Saudi Arabia's lone win in the tournament as the team crashed out of the group stage.

+In June 2021, he assumed the role of captain for the national team at the 2020 Summer Olympics.
+Subsequently, in November 2022, he earned a spot in the 26-man squad for the 2022 World Cup in Qatar.
+However, under the coaching of Roberto Mancini, Al-Faraj was excluded from the squad for the 2023 AFC Asian Cup, reportedly due to off-field issues and frictions.